 The realized losses show how the Legacy Assets are actually performing and will be updated as new data becomes available.
 This chart will be updated semi-annually.
-The next update will be completed by October 31, 2013.
+The next update will occur by November 2015.

 Note: The projections in the graph above of remaining Legacy Asset losses are a portion of the total Resolution Costs.
-There are other costs associated with the resolution that are not included in the graph, however, losses on the remaining Legacy Assets are the largest (over 90%) and most variable component.
+There are other costs associated with the resolution that are not included in the graph; however, losses on the remaining Legacy Assets are the largest and most variable component.

 The current graph presents gross losses (excluding projected cash inflows associated with the NGN Program) and includes all Legacy Assets (not just those securitized into NGNs).